hasankhadra/provectus-internship-task/README.md

 - In the `Dockerfile` I added the `ENV` variables for the configuration of the connections for `minio` and `postgres`.
 Although these environment variables already exist in the `docker-compose.yml` file, but they're only available during the build of the image but not after the image is built.
 Now, to run the code localy, you need to remove the `web-service` from the `docker-compose.yml`.
-Then run the `sudo docker-compose up --build`, and then run
-`python3 app.py` in the `provectus-internship-task` directory.
+Then run the `sudo docker-compose up --build`.
+Before you run the app, you need to manually install the libraries inside `requirements.txt` since docker won't download it for local use.
+Now you can run the flask app `python3 app.py` in the `provectus-internship-task` directory.

 - I added a `.env` file to configure the connection locally.
 The code is set up so that, if it's not running on docker, it will automatically use the local `.env` file for the connections.
 In case you want use differeny configurations when testing locally,